-(1) Non-searched, Non-renewable appointment.
-An employee who has already worked any non-renewable (non-searched) appointment at the university may not be offered an additional non-renewable appointment after 12 months (365 days) have been served.
+98 (1) Non-searched, Non-renewable appointment.
+An employee who has already 99 worked any non-renewable (non-searched) appointment at the university may not be 100 offered an additional non-renewable appointment after 12 months have been served.

-Supplemental Summer Appointments.
+102 8.6 Supplemental Summer Appointments.

-- (a) Policy.
+(a) Policy.
 Supplemental summer appointments, when available, shall be offered equitably and as appropriate to qualified employees, not later than five weeks prior to the beginning of the appointment, if practicable.
 Course offerings and summer assignments will be made taking into consideration programmatic needs, student demand, and classroom and budget availability.
-The criteria shall be made available in each department or unit. - (b) Compensation, Compensation for summer employment shall be twelve and one half percent (12.5%) of the employee's 9-month base salary for the first three credit hours of summer assignment, including teaching, research, and service; twelve and one half percent (12.5%) of the employee's 9-month base salary for the second three credit hours of summer assignment, including teaching, research, and service; and eight percent (8.0%) of the employee's 9-month base salary for the third three credit hours of summer assignment, including teaching, research, and service.
-Courses of greater or fewer than three credithours shall be prorated.
-Supplemental summer assignments, like those for the fall and spring semesters, include the normal activities related to such an assignment as defined by the department/unit and the nature of the course, including office hours, course preparation, curriculum development, lectures, evaluation of student efforts, academic advising, research, and department, college, and University committee meetings.
-Supplemental summer appointments also include activities such as thesis or dissertation supervision, directed individual studies, and/or supervision of student interns. - (c) When an employee is not provided a supplementary summer appointment, the employee is not obligated to perform any normal duty or activity for the university during the - (d) Supplemental summer appointments shall be made in accordance with Section 1012.945, Florida Statutes (the "twelve hour law"). - Overload Appointments.
+The criteria shall be made available in each department or unit.

+108 (b) Compensation.
+Compensation for summer employment shall be twelve and one half 109 percent (12.5%) of the employee's 9-month base salary for the first three credit hours of 110 summer assignment, including teaching, research, and service; twelve and one half percent 111 (12.5%) of the employee's 9-month base salary for the second three credit hours of summer 112 assignment, including teaching, research, and service; and eight percent (8.0%) of the 113 employee's 9-month base salary for the third three credit hours of summer assignment, 114 including teaching, research, and service.
+Courses of greater or fewer than three credit-115 hours shall be prorated.
+Supplemental summer assignments, like those for the fall and 116 spring semesters, include the normal activities related to such an assignment as defined by 117 the department/unit and the nature of the course, including office hours, course preparation, 118 curriculum development, lectures, evaluation of student efforts, academic advising, research, and department, college, and University committee meetings.
+Supplemental summer appointments also include activities such as thesis or dissertation supervision, directed individual studies, and/or supervision of student interns.

+(c) When an employee is not provided a supplementary summer appointment, the employee is not obligated to perform any normal duty or activity for the university during the summer.

+(d) Supplemental summer appointments shall be made in accordance with Section1012.945, Florida Statutes (the "twelve hour law").

+8.7 Overload Appointments.
 Overload compensation is defined as compensation for any instructional duties (e.g. teaching an additional course, workshops, a continuing education class, etc.) in excess of a full appointment (1.0 FTE).
 Available overload compensation appointments within the University shall be offered equitably and as appropriate to qualified employees in sufficient time to allow voluntary acceptance or rejection.
-Compensation for overload appointments shall be no less than the adjunct rate for the employee's department, unit, or college.
-Courses of greater or fewer than three credit hours shall be prorated. - (a) An employee's everload compensation for teaching a three credit hour course in a premium tuition program shall be eleven and one half percent (11.5%) of the mean academic year salary of the tenured and tenure-earning employees in the employee's department/unit.
+Courses of greater or fewer than three credit hours shall be prorated.

+(a) An employee's overload compensation for teaching a three credit hour course in a premium tuition program shall be eleven and one half percent (11.5%) of the mean academic year salary of the tenured and tenure-earning employees in the employee's department/unit.